-- 3.11.1 The Municipality may restrict or disconnect the supply of water and electricity or discontinue any other service to any premises whenever a user of any service: - 3.11.1.1 Fails to make full payment on the due date or fails to make acceptable arrangements for the repayment of any arrear amount for services, rates or taxes; - 3.11.1.2 Fails to comply with a condition of supply imposed by the municipality; - 3.11.1.3 Obstructs the efficient supply of electricity, water or any other municipal services to another customer; - 3.11.1.4 Supplies such municipal service to a person who is not entitled thereto or permits such service to continue; - 3.11.1.5 Causes a situation which in the opinion of the municipality is dangerous or a contravention of relevant legislation; - 3.11.1.6 Is placed under provisional sequestration, liquidation or judicial management, or commits an act of insolvency in terms of the Insolvency Act, Act No. 24 of 1936; and - 3.11.1.7 If an administration order is granted in terms of section 74 of the Magistrates Court Act, Act No. 32 of 1944 in respect of such user.

-- 3.11.2 The Municipality shall reconnect and or restore full levels of supply of any of the restricted or discontinued services only after the full amount outstanding and due, including the costs of such disconnection and reconnection, if any, have been paid in full or any other condition or conditions of this Policy as it may deem fit have been complied with. - 3.11.3 The right to restrict, disconnect or terminate service due to non-payment shall be in respect of any service rendered by the Municipality and shall prevail notwithstanding the fact that payment has been made in respect of any specific service and shall prevail notwithstanding the fact that payment has been made in respect of any specific into agreement for supply of services with the municipality and the owner are different entities or persons, as the case may be.
+- 3.11.1 The Municipality may restrict or disconnect the supply of water and electricity or discontinue any other service to any premises whenever a user of any service: Disconnection of services will take place when the consumer defaults on their account and will be implemented after the monthly due date (07 each month). - 3.11.1.1 Fails to make full payment on the due date or fails to make acceptable arrangements for the repayment of any arrear amount for services, rates or taxes; - 3.11.1.2 fails to comply with a condition of supply imposed by the municipality; - 3.11.1.3 Obstructs the efficient supply of electricity, water or any other municipal services to another customer; - 3.11.1.4 Supplies such municipal service to a person who is not entitled thereto or permits such service to continue; - 3.11.1.5 causes a situation which in the opinion of the municipality is dangerous or a contravention of relevant legislation; - 3.11.1.6 Is placed under provisional sequestration, liquidation or judicial management, or commits an act of insolvency in terms of the Insolvency Act, Act No. 24 of 1936; and - 3.11.1.7 If an administration order is granted in terms of section 74 of the Magistrates Court Act, Act No. 32 of 1944 in respect of such user. - 3.11.2 The Municipality shall reconnect and or restore full levels of supply of any of the restricted or discontinued services only after the full amount outstanding and due, including the costs of such disconnection and reconnection, if any, have been paid in full or any other condition or conditions of this Policy as it may deem fit have been complied with. - 3.11.3 The right to restrict, disconnect or terminate service due to nonpayment shall be in respect of any service rendered by the Municipality and shall prevail notwithstanding the fact that payment has been made in respect of any specific service and shall prevail notwithstanding the fact that the person who entered into agreement for supply of services with the municipality and the owner are different entities or persons, as the case may be.